A counterexample to a conjecture of Adams: Introduction

 Let $BG$ be the classifying space of a topological group $G$.
 The cohomology of $BG$ with coefficients in $\Zz$ or fields of prime characteristic plays a significant role in algebraic topology, such as in the theory of characteristic classes.

 Let $G$ be a compact and connected Lie group, and let $p$ be a fixed prime.
 One may expect that the mod $p$ cohomology classes of $BG$ can be detected by certain well-behaved subgroups of $G$, so that the computation of $H^*(BG;\Ff_p)$ or some sort of cohomology operations on $H^*(BG;\Ff_p)$, such as Steenrod operations, can be easily carried out.
-We say that an element $\alpha\in H^*(BG;\Ff_p)$ is detected by a subgroup $H\subset G$ if the image of $\alpha$ in $H^*(BH;\Ff_p)$ is not zero under the natural homomorphism $H^*(BG;\Ff_p)\to H^*(BH;\Ff_p)$.
+We say that a class $\alpha\in H^*(BG;R)$ is detected by a subgroup $H\subset G$ if the image of $\alpha$ in $H^*(BH;R)$ is not zero under the natural homomorphism $H^*(BG;R)\to H^*(BH;R)$.

-It has been known since the work of Borel \cite{Borel53} that if $H^*(BG;\Zz)$ has no $p$-torsion, then $H^*(BG;\Ff_p)$ is a polynomial algebra generated by even dimensional elements, and it can be detected by one of maximal tori $T_G$ of $G$; that is, the inclusion $T_G\hookrightarrow G$ induces an monomorphism of cohomology rings
+It has been known since the work of Borel \cite{Borel53,Borel55} that if $H^*(BG;\Zz)$ has no $p$-torsion, then $H^*(BG;\Ff_p)$ is a polynomial algebra generated by even degree elements, and it can be detected by one of maximal tori $T_G$ of $G$.
+That is, the inclusion $T_G\hookrightarrow G$ induces a monomorphism of cohomology rings

 whose image is $H^*(BT_G;\Ff_p)^W$, the subring of invariants under the conjugation $W$-action with $W$ the Weyl group of $G$.